tac550/ToneWriter/README.md

 ## Building

 You need to have [LilyPond](http://lilypond.org/) installed for most features of ToneWriter to work.
 On Windows the latest stable version (2.18.x at time of writing) should be fine.
 On MacOS, however, you need at least a recent version of 2.19 because older versions have bugs rendering PNG files for our chord previews.
-Also, if you use MacOS, make sure you engrave something with LilyPond (such as the sample file it comes with) BEFORE running ToneWriter.
-For some reason the first time LilyPond engraves anything it takes a very long time and this can really clog your system when we try rendering a couple dozen chord previews at once.

 I'm building ToneWriter against Java 8 which is the minimum supported version.
-I don't see why things shouldn't work on newer versions but I have not tested extensively.
+Things should also work on newer versions but I have not tested extensively.
 This repo contains project files for both Eclipse and Idea, so importing the project into either of those IDEs should be easy.
-I recommend Gluon SceneBuilder for editing the .fxml interface files.
+I use Gluon SceneBuilder to edit the .fxml interface files.

 ### Windows

+dependencies: [launch4j](http://launch4j.sourceforge.net/) (make sure launch4jc.exe is on the PATH) and [NSIS](https://sourceforge.net/projects/nsis/) (make sure makensis.exe is on the PATH)

 To build a Windows installer executable as you see in release binaries, export a runnable JAR file named "ToneWriter.jar" (which executes the main() function in MainApp.java) to build/res and run build/res/BUILD_WIN.cmd.
 The installer will be placed in build/win.

-There are 2 dependencies: [launch4j](http://launch4j.sourceforge.net/) (make sure launch4jc.exe is on the PATH) and [NSIS](https://sourceforge.net/projects/nsis/) (make sure makensis.exe is on the PATH)

 ### MacOS

+dependencies: jar2app, installed as described [here](https://github.com/Jorl17/jar2app).

 To build a .app as you see in release binaries, export a runnable JAR file named "ToneWriter.jar" (which executes the main() function in MainApp.java) to build/res and run build/res/BUILD_MAC.sh.
 The .app will be placed in build/mac along with a zipped copy.

-There is 1 dependency: jar2app, installed as described [here](https://github.com/Jorl17/jar2app).

 ### Linux

 Export a runnable JAR and make sure the Built-in Tones and licenses folders are present in the same directory.
-Remember that Linux support is experimental at this point.
+Remember that Linux support is experimental at the moment; contributions greatly appreciated.